Lisfranc Fracture ORIF

 A displaced injury takes a number of months of recovery.

 For most Lisfranc injuries, about 70% of the recovery occurs in the first 6 months, but it is often a year or more before our patient has reached their point of maximal improvement following a significant Lisfranc injury.
+If fixed, some patients may require removal of the hardware to help regain motion of the joints.

 Potential General Complications